Growth & Marketing

 Calendly does a terrific job of this for their marketing use case.
 As we know, marketers are constantly trying to improve or even retire the age-old approach of generating leads through forms.

-Calendly form
+Calendly funnel

 On this landing page, Calendly reinforces how much better meetings are than leads, sharing that 10% of leads go stale.